Get E-Book

 PASSWORD_HASH="abc#123"

 LOG_LEVEL becomes "debug".
-PASSWORD_HASH keeps the hash because the character sits inside quotes.
-The environment comment syntax is simple: outside quotes, # starts ignored text through the end of the line.
+PASSWORD_HASH keeps the hash because it is inside quotes.
+Outside quotes, # starts ignored text through the end of the line.

 SQL='select * from users'